mit-han-lab/llm-awq/tinychat/README.md

 ![TinyChat on Jetson Orin: W4A16 is 3.2x faster than FP16](./figures/orin_example.gif)

-**TinyChat also supports inference with vision language models (e.g., VILA, LLaVA).
+**TinyChat also supports inference with visual language models (e.g., VILA, LLaVA).
 In the following examples, W4A16 quantized models from VILA family are launched with TinyChat.**

 * TinyChat with VILA-13B on RTX 4090 (multi-image inputs supported):